wildmountainfarms/solarthing-docs/docs/source/quickstart/serial-port/hardware/tracer/rs485-port.rst

   sudo apt-get install dkms initramfs-tools rapsberrypi-kernel-headers
   # alternatively, you may install
   sudo apt-get install dkms initramfs-tools rapsberrypi-kernel-headers
+  # NOTE: You may need to use this on DietPi systems:
+  sudo apt install -y dkms update-tirfs linux-headers-$(uname -r)

 Download and run the script: